KarlGW/azcfg/README.md

 ### App Configuration setting labels

 Settings in App Configuration can have labels associated with them.

-To target a specific label (applies to all settings) either:
+To target a specific label for all settings:

 - Set the label to the environment variable `AZCFG_APPCONFIGURATION_LABEL`.
 - Use the option function `WithLabel`.

+To target speciefic settings with specific labels:

+- Set the labels to the environment variable `AZCFG_APPCONFIGURATION_LABELS` with format: `setting1=label1,setting2=label2`.
+- Use the option function `WithLabels` and provide a `map[string]string` with the setting as key and label as value.

 ### Authentication